 This deep dish apple pie recipe features layers upon layers of sweet spiced apples nestled in a buttery flaky pie crust.
 Top with vanilla ice cream for the ultimate homestyle dessert.

 Apple pie is my favorite pie on the planet.
 It’s my favorite of all the Thanksgiving pies, and I certainly don’t limit it to the fall season.
-I’ve been making this deep dish apple pie recipe for years and easily consider it to be the best apple pie on the planet.
+I’ve been making this deep dish apple pie recipe for years and easily consider it to be the best apple pie.
 That is, of course, if we’re not counting salted caramel apple pie.
 The recipes are pretty similar, but the other includes salted caramel.
 I’m ALL about that!

 Deep Dish Apple Pie